Rare diseases: Drug development strategy

-Rare disease drug development is gaining interest in pharma industries.
+Rare disease drug development is gaining interest in the pharma industry.
 Large pharmaceutical companies have been working for many years, and now startups, small and mid-range pharma companies are also gaining traction in rare diseases drug development.

 Developing medicines or drug products in rare diseases is always challenging for both the scientific and clinical development team as the biology involved is complex and involves multiple subtypes (this may be more in genetic disorders). which makes clinical manifestations and disease progression unpredictable.